-During the years ended December 31, 2021, 2020 and 2019, approximately 22.2%, 20.1% and 21.5%, respectively, of our total revenue was generated from customers located outside of the United States.
+During the years ended December 31, 2022, 2021 and 2020, approximately 26.8%, 22.2% and 20.1%, respectively, of our total revenue was generated from customers located outside of the United States.
 We believe that a significant percentage of our future revenue will continue to come from international sources as we expand our international operations and develop opportunities in other countries.
 Engaging in international business inherently involves a number of difficulties and risks, including:

-- required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy regulations, such as the European Union General Data Protection Regulation (GDPR), labor laws, and anti-competition regulations; - · export or import delays and restrictions; - obtaining and maintaining regulatory clearances, approvals and certifications; - laws and business practices favoring local companies; - difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions; - supply chain complexities; - fluctuations in currency exchange rates; - fluctuations in demand due to country-specific tenders and tender uncertainty and capital expenditure constraints; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - any other government actions, by the United States, China or other countries, that impose barriers or restrictions that would impact our ability to sell or ship products to customers; and - difficulties protecting or procuring intellectual property rights.
+- required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy and data protection regulations, such as the European Union General Data Protection Regulation (GDPR), labor laws, and anti-competition regulations; - export or import delays and restrictions; - obtaining and maintaining regulatory clearances, approvals and certifications; - laws and business practices favoring local companies; - difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions, including as a result of recessionary effects or inflationary pressures; - supply chain complexities; - fluctuations in currency exchange rates; - fluctuations in demand due to country-specific tenders and tender uncertainty and capital expenditure constraints; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - any other government actions, by the United States, China or other countries, that impose barriers or restrictions that would impact our ability to sell or ship products to customers; and - difficulties protecting or procuring intellectual property rights.